dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/index.md

 [!code-csharp[Configuration](../../../../samples/core/Cosmos/ModelBuilding/OptionsContext.cs?name=Configuration)]

 > [!NOTE]
-> Most of these options are new in EF Core Cosmos 5.0.
+> Most of these options were introduced in EF Core 5.0.

 > [!TIP]
 > See the [Azure Cosmos DB Options documentation](/dotnet/api/microsoft.azure.cosmos.cosmosclientoptions) for a detailed description of the effect of each option mentioned above.